LeeProut/leaflet-challenge/README.md

 # Mapping Earthquake Data

-## Visualizing United States Geological Survey (USGS) data using Leaflet and Mapbox.
+### Visualizing United States Geological Survey (USGS) data using Leaflet and Mapbox, in JavaScript, HTML/CSS.

 ### Part One: